bitsgalore/jp2kMagic/readme.md

 + [*Speedway.mj2*][sampleMJ2] - [JPEG 2000 Part 3][MJ2] (MJ2) video (aka "motion JPEG 2000"), created using [OpenJPEG][OpenJPEG] <sup>\#</sup>

+Note that the standard file extension of *JPX* files is `.jpf` (section M.2.1 of the [specification][JPX]):

+> When stored in traditional computer file systems, JPX files
+> should be given the file extension ".jpf" (readers should allow mixed case).

 ## Known issues
-*JPX* images that were create in *Photoshop* using *Adobe*'s *JPEG 2000* plugin wil be identified as *JP2*.
+*JPX* images that were created in *Photoshop* using *Adobe*'s *JPEG 2000* plugin wil be identified as *JP2*.
 This is because the plugin inserts a wrong value in the 'brand' field of these files.
 This is simply a bug in the plugin and not a fault of these signatures.

 ##Image attribution